 DDH is a common abnormality of skeletal development.
 Some form of DDH occur in about 1.3 out of 1000

 births.
-It more commonly affects female as compared to males, and is more
+It more commonly affects females as compared to males, and is more

 common in Native American, Eastern European, and Sami populations.

-Developmental dysplasia in the form of a subluxated (or subluxatable) hip is very common, seen approximate in 1% of all births.
+Developmental dysplasia in the form of a subluxated (or subluxatable) hip is very common, seen approximately in 1% of all births.
 Frank dislocation is much rarer, seen in approximately 1/1000 births.
 The condition is six times more common in females.
 Interestingly, the right hip is affected in isolation only approximately 20% of cases.
-In 60% of cases, the left hip is affected and in the remaining 20%, the condition is bilateral.
-The risk of developmental dysplasia is five times higher if there is an affected sibling, and 10 times higher if there is an affected parent.
+In 60% of cases, the left hip is affected, and in the remaining 20%, the condition is bilateral.
+The risk of developmental dysplasia is five times higher if there is an affected sibling and 10 times higher if there is an affected parent.

 Occasionally, hip dysplasia may be associated to an underlying neuromuscular condition, such as myelomeningocele or arthrogryposis.
 These cases are treated differently than idiopathic cases.